The free-flying refund anticipation loans are gone, but new versions emerge

 If paying for tax preparation is a concern, tax and consumer experts say you can get your taxes prepared for free by volunteers with the IRS Volunteer Income Tax Assistance (VITA) and the Tax Counseling for the Elderly (TCE) programs.
 The IRS offers a free tax help finder.
 These volunteer preparers, unlike those who charge for their services, have had to get tested to show they’re qualified to prepare taxes, Wu says.

 “You may as well go to a preparer who charges nothing, has been tested and you know they’re not going to rip you off,” Wu says.

 If you don’t have a bank account

 For consumers without bank accounts, it may be helpful to know that some banks will open accounts without fees.
-"Even with fees, you can open one for a month just to accept a direct-deposited refund, which is still cheaper than an RAL," says William Henry Jones, member and former chairman of the Taxation of Individuals Committee for the New York State Society of Certified Public Accountants.
+“Even with fees, you can open one for a month just to accept a direct-deposited refund,” says William Henry Jones, member and former chairman of the Taxation of Individuals Committee for the New York State Society of Certified Public Accountants.